 Panel 4: Pots that Talk: Mesopotamian Interconnectivity with the Indian Ocean and China Trade in the Early Islamic Period (8th-10th Centuries)

-Panel Chair: Rosalind Wade Haddon is an independent scholar with an MA in Islamic Art and Architecture from the American University of Cairo and a PhD in Islamic Art and Archaeology from the School of Oriental and African Studies, University of London.
+Panel Chair: Rosalind Wade Haddon is a Research Associate, SOAS, University of London with an MA in Islamic Art and Architecture from the American University of Cairo and a PhD in Islamic Art and Archaeology from the School of Oriental and African Studies, University of London.
 She has worked widely on different projects in the Middle East (Iraq, Jordan, Syria, Egypt and Yemen), participated in numerous conferences and contributed to different publications on Islamic ceramics.
 She is currently finishing a digitization project recording Herzfeld’s Samarra finds in the V&A and British Museum’s collections.

 Jessica Hallett is the Curator of the Early Modern Middle East, Calouste Gulbenkian Museum, Lisbon.
 She received her doctorate in Islamic Art and Archaeology from Oxford University and her thesis inspired the exhibition, Iraq and China.
 Ceramics, trade and innovation, at the Arthur M. Sackler Gallery of the Smithsonian Institution, Washington, D.C.
 (2004).
 She has co-curated various exhibitions in Lisbon, including Cultures of the Indian Ocean (1998) and The Oriental Carpet in Portugal (2007 – awarded the Reynaldo Santos Prize).
 She has contributed to a diverse range of academic publications, as well as the book Mamluk Glass in the Calouste Gulbenkian Museum (2000) and De Todas Partes do Mundo, O Inventário do 5o Duque de Bragança, D. Teodósio I, c.
 1563 (2018).
 She is currently curating an exhibition on The Rise of Islamic Art and Calouste Gulbenkian’s collecting activities in historical context (2019).